scattered-gonk/scattered-gonk.github.io/_posts/2025-11-08-Telegram-Enumeration.md

 <h2> Turning Loyal Bots into Moles </h2>

-Many threat actors and eCriminals rely on the Telegram bot API in order to exfiltrate victim data.
+Many threat actors and eCriminals rely on the Telegram bot API to exfiltrate victim data.
 This process requires two core elements:
 <ul>
     <li> A unique Telegram bot API token </li>
     <li> The unique Channel or Group ID to which the data will be sent </li>